mbforbes/py-factorgraph/README.md

 - [ ] Cleaning up the API (essentially duplicate constructors for `RV`s and
   `Factor`s within the `Graph` code; probably should have a node superclass for `RV`s and `Factor`s that pulls out common code).

+## Releasing

+TBD: Notes for myself on how to release

+- update setup.py
+- ...?

 ## Thanks